-If you're looking to build lean muscle ASAP, know that it takes hard work and won't happen overnight; ACSM-certified personal trainer and registered dietitian Jim White, owner of Jim White Fitness and Nutrition Studios, said the average beginner can expect to gain two to four pounds of muscle in her first two months of training.
-To achieve these results and hit your goals, follow this advice from these two experts, who are both registered dietitians and certified personal trainers.
+If you're looking to build lean muscle fast, it helps to know exactly what kind of timeline to expect.
+ACSM-certified personal trainer and registered dietitian Jim White, owner of Jim White Fitness and Nutrition Studios, said the average beginner can expect to gain two to four pounds of muscle in their first two months of training.
+To achieve these results and hit your muscle growth goals, follow this advice from these two experts, who are both registered dietitians and certified personal trainers.

 How to Train to Gain Muscle